Military history of Uganda

 The military history of Uganda begins with actions before the conquest of the country by the British Empire.
 After the British conquered the country, there were various actions, including in 1887, and independence was granted in 1962.
 After independence, Uganda was plagued with a series of conflicts, most rooted in the problems caused by colonialism.
-Like many African nations, Uganda endured a series of civil wars and coup d'états.
+Like many African nations, Uganda endured a series of civil wars and coups d'état.
 Since the 2000s in particular, the Uganda People's Defence Force has been active in peacekeeping operations for the African Union and the United Nations.

 Pre-colonial Uganda

 The region now known as Uganda is divided linguistically by Lake Kyoga into a Bantu south and Nilotic north.
 The pastoralist Nilotes of the north were organized by lineage into small clans.
 While cattle raiding was practiced extensively, the highly decentralized nature of northern societies precluded the possibility of large-scale warfare.
 By comparison, the introduction of plantain as a staple crop in the south around 1000 AD permitted dense populations to form in the area north of Lake Victoria.
 One of the early powerful states to emerge was Bunyoro.
 However, chronic weakness within the structure of Bunyoro resulted in a continual series of civil wars and royal succession disputes.
 According to legend, a refugee from a Bunyoro conflict, Kimera, became Kabaka of the contemporaneous kingdom of Buganda, on the shores of Lake Victoria.

 Bagandan governance was based on a stable succession arrangement, allowing the kingdom to more than double in size by the mid-nineteenth century through a series of wars of expansion, becoming the dominant power in the region.
 As well as a force of infantry, Baganda also maintained a navy of large outrigger canoes, which allowed Baganda commandos to raid any shore on Lake Victoria.
 Henry Morton Stanley visited in 1875 and reported viewing a military expedition of 125,000 troops marching east, where they were to join an auxiliary naval force of 230 canoes.

 Beginning in the mid-nineteenth century, Uganda began to lose its isolated status, mainly due to traders seeking new sources of ivory after the decimation of elephant herds along the coast.
 Arab traders from the coast began making trade agreements with the Kabaka of Uganda to provide guns and other items in exchange for a supply of ivory.
 In the north, Turkish Sudan under Khedive Isma'il Pasha sought to expand its control of the White Nile.
 In 1869, the khedive sent a force under British explorer Samuel Baker to establish dominion over the upper Nile.
 Encountering stiff resistance, Baker was forced to turn back after burning the Bunyoro capital to the ground.